PWRXNDR/PWRXNDR/README.md

 ## My Goals

-As a dedicated learner and problem solver, I am always exploring new technologies and methodologies in data science.
+I am a dedicated learner and problem solver, I am always exploring new technologies and methodologies in data science.
 My primary goal is to make a significant impact in the field, sharing my knowledge with others through my Personal Brand **X&R**.

 ## Connect With Me